-References
+Use Of References

 Your essay should be self-contained.
-References to any external sources should be for additional information and sources of evidence but not necessary for reader than to understand essay.
+References to any external sources should be for additional information and sources of evidence rather than being necessary for the reader to understand the essay.

 Plagiarism will not be tolerated.
 You must give proper credit when referring to or using work by others.
 If you require guidance about the mechanics of citation and what constitutes plagiarism consult with the Computer Science librarian, or staff at the Killam Library reference desk.